pajlads/DinkPlugin/README.md

 Dink allows you to export your current plugin configuration to the clipboard via the `::dinkexport` chat command.

-This export includes *every* setting from individual notifiers to the webhook URLs.

-You can share this produced JSON to friends who want to send similarly configured messages to the same webhook URLs.
+You can share this produced JSON to friends who want to send similarly configured messages.

+This export includes settings across all of the notifiers, but omits webhook URLs.
+If you also want to include webhook URLs in the export, you can use the `all` parameter to the command: `::dinkexport all`.

+If you *only* want to export the webhook URLs, run the `::dinkexport webhooks` chat command.

+You can export just the settings for select notifiers.
+Simply run: `::dinkexport <notifier section header name without spaces>`.
+For example: `::dinkexport pet` or `::dinkexport collectionlog`.

+#### Examples
+ - Export notifier settings, primary webhook URLs & webhook override URLs
+   `::dinkexport all`
+ - Export Slayer & BA Gambles Notifier settings
+   `::dinkexport slayer bagambles`
+ - Export webhook overrides only
+   `::dinkexport webhookoverrides`
+ - Export all webhooks & the Levels notifier settings:
+   `::dinkexport webhooks levels`

 ### Import Configuration via `::dinkimport`